 IDP Connect is a division of IDP Education, global leaders in student marketing and recruitment.

-Working with institutions as true partners, IDP Connect understands institution needs and enhances their capabilities with the transformative power of data, insights and engaged student communities.
+Working with institutions as true partners, IDP Connect understands institutions' needs and enhances their capabilities with the transformative power of data, insights and engaged student communities.

 IDP Connect is truly embedded in the markets its educational partners operate in and gives them access to over 30 countries’ worth of in-market knowledge.
 It also has a trusted student audience of 100 million visits from prospective students across its sites each year.
 IDP Connect’s exclusive real-time data provides institutions with actionable insights to drive and inform their marketing and recruitment strategies.